“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 5. Once mixed in, pour the mixture back into the pan.

-6. Heat until 160 F. while stirring constantly.
+6. Heat to 160°F while stirring constantly.
 Do not allow the mixture to boil or simmer.

-7. Remove from heat and stir in the melted chocolate until combined using a rubber spatula.
+7. Remove from the heat and stir in the melted chocolate until combined using a rubber spatula.

 8. Stir in the vanilla extract and a pinch of salt.

-9. Place the saucepan on a tray of ice or a covered ice pack, to allow it to cool quickly.
+9. Place the saucepan on a tray of ice or a covered ice pack to cool it quickly.
 (Continue to stir this mixture regularly to help it cool faster while also doing the next step)

 10. Meanwhile, add the remaining heavy cream and powdered sugar to a bowl.